chef/automate/components/docs-chef-io/content/automate/ha_config.md

 {{< note >}}

 - All the nodes will apply the Frontend patch/set wherever the Postgresql and OpenSearch changes will be used to only one cluster node.
 - After patching/setting, some services will restart.
-So the health status will take up to 2 minutes to show healthy.
+So the health status will take good amount of time based on your data to show healthy.

 {{< /note >}}